Ailee unveils extravagant music video teaser for ‘Don’t Teach Me’

 On October 25 at midnight KST, the soloist released a teaser clip for ‘Don’t Teach Me’, the lead single of her forthcoming record ‘Amy’.
 Both the music video and album are set to arrive on October 27 at 6PM KST.

-In the lavish new visual, Ailee steps into a ballroom, turning the heads of masked guests at an extravagant party.
+In the lavish 16-second teaser, Ailee steps into a ballroom, turning the heads of masked guests at an extravagant party.
 Soundtracked by a piano-driven instrumental, the singer previews a snippet of the energetic choreography to the upcoming single performed by Ailee alongside a team of backup dancers.
 “Don’t teach me, no oh oh oh oh,” she sings confidently as the screen fades to black.

 The release is titled after the Korean-American singer’s English birth name, Amy.
 The 12-track project was first announced earlier this month through a series of teaser images on the official Instagram account of THE L1VE.
 The label has since shared the tracklist for the album, which includes songs such as ‘New Ego’, ‘#MCM (Man Crush Monday)’ and ‘Make Up Your Mind’.